-The COVID-19 pandemic has dramatically illustrated the key role which contingency plans and collaboration at all levels should play in biomedical research.
+The COVID-19 pandemic dramatically illustrated the key role which contingency plans and collaboration at all levels should play in biomedical research.
 This page contains some general advice about experimental design and contingency, as well as links to resources relevant to the situation arising from the COVID-19 pandemic.

 Design of robust animal experiments